 We are pleased to offer a variety of options at College, including single, twin and double ensuite, as well as hotel-standard accommodation in the new Cowan Court.
-(Please note that all Cowan Court rooms are double rooms and charged at the same price whether double or single occupancy.)
+(Please note that all Cowan Court rooms are double rooms, though a single occupancy rate is available.)
 Please book accommodation online via the pink booking link below.

 Møller Centre accommodation

 The Møller Centre also offers a discount to Churchill alumni for accommodation.
 Please contact the Møller Centre directly on T: 01223 465500 or E: firstname.lastname@example.org for availability and bookings.